auth0/docs/articles/flows/guides/mobile-login-flow/add-login-using-mobile-login-flow.md

 4. [Request Tokens](#request-tokens):
 Exchange your `authorization_code` and `code_verifier` for tokens.
 5. [Refresh Tokens](#refresh-tokens):
-Use a refresh token to request new tokens.
+Use a refresh token to request new tokens when the existing ones expire.

 Optional: [Explore Sample Use Cases](#sample-use-cases)